 Swipe up for Face ID or enter passcode.

 So go ahead and do just that, it’s that simple!
 As we mentioned earlier, before iOS 12 camera along the user’s passcode was needed to enable Face ID following a failed scan.

 And that’s all there’s to it, seriously!

-Instead of entering your passcode to re-enable Face ID after a fail, iOS 12 lets you simply swipe up from the bottom edge of the display to immediately run another facial scan.
+Instead of typing in the passcode to re-enable Face ID after it fails to recognize your face, simply swipe up from the bottom edge of the display to perform another scan.

-Like before, a successful facial scan on the Lock screen instantly unlocks all your protected notifications.
-As soon as the padlock icon at the top indicates that your device has been unlocked, you can read your notifications or swipe up to get to the Home screen.
+As you already know, a successful facial scan instantly unlocks all your protected notifications.
+As soon as the padlock icon at the top of the Lock screen indicates that the phone’s been unlocked, you can read all the alerts or swipe up to get to your Home screen.

 Face ID unlock still not working?

-Folks who are not on iOS 12 can retry Face ID after a failed attempt in three different ways:
+Folks on older iOS versions can retry Face ID after a failed unlock attempt in these ways: